anuraagnagar/codera/README.md

 Welcome to Flask blog This is a fully functional blog application built using Flask and HTML, CSS, & JavaScript.
 It allows users to create, manage, and share blog posts, along with a wide range of features including user authentication, commenting, notifications, and more.

+## Screenshots

+Insert some screenshots of your application to showcase its UI and features.

 ## Features & Functionality

 - User Authentication: